-- A trustee must be familiar with the will (if there is one), the estate's assets and the estate's business. - A trustee must comply with the terms of the will and the law. - A trustee must make sure the estate's assets are held in the name of the trustees. - Generally the trustees must provide information about the estate to any beneficiary if asked to do so. - The trustees must keep accurate records and proper accounts for the estate. - If there is more than one trustee, their decisions must be unanimous. - An executor or trustee must make reasonable inquiries to make sure all potential beneficiaries or claimants of an estate are known.
-Those inquiries may involve making a search of records at Births, Deaths and Marriages to check the deceased's marital status and/ or to check for children of the deceased. - Where appropriate, trustees should make sure the deceased has no outstanding debts by advertising for creditors (as provided for in the Trustee Act 1956) in an appropriate newspaper before the estate is distributed. - The trustee is obliged to complete any income tax returns for the deceased person up to the date of their death, and they may also be obliged to complete a return for the deceased's estate.
-If the estate earns more income from any source, or if the estate assets include land or real estate, the trustee must obtain a new IRD number for the estate and file the required returns until all the assets have been distributed to the beneficiaries.
+- A trustee must be familiar with the will (if there is one), the estate's assets and the estate's business. - A trustee must comply with the terms of the will and the law. - A trustee must make sure the estate's assets are held in the name of the trustees - Generally the trustees must provide information about the estate to any beneficiary if asked to do so. - The trustees must keep accurate records and proper accounts for the estate. - If there is more than one trustee, their decisions must be unanimous. - An executor or trustee must make reasonable inquiries to make sure all potential beneficiaries or claimants of an estate are known.
+Those inquiries may involve making a search of records at Births, Deaths and Marriages to check the deceased's marital status and/ or to check for children of the deceased. - Where appropriate, trustees should make sure the deceased has no outstanding debts by advertising for creditors (as provided for in the Trustee Act 1956) in an appropriate newspaper before the estate is distributed.

-Six month rule - Trustees should also be aware that if they allow the estate assets (including personal items and household chattels) to be distributed to the beneficiaries within six months of the date of Probate or Letters of Administration, they as trustees can be held personally liable for those assets if a successful claim is made against the estate later.
+Six month rule - Trustees should also be aware that if they allow the estate assets (including personal items and household chattels) to be distributed to the beneficiaries within six months of the date of probate or letters of administration, they as trustees can be held personally liable for those assets if a successful claim is made against the estate later.
 For this reason we recommend that the trustees wait for the sixmonth period to pass before any distribution is made.
 N.B.
-The period of personal liability is longer if Probate or Letters of Administration are not obtained.
+The period of personal liability is longer if probate or letters of administration are not obtained.

-Early distributions are possible but in such cases the lawyer must advise the trustees to do so only on the basis that the beneficiaries indemnify the trustees against liability for any later claims.
+Early distributions are possible but in such cases the solicitor must advise the trustees to do so only on the basis that the beneficiaries indemnify the trustees against liability for any later claims.
 The beneficiaries will need to take their own legal advice before signing the indemnity.

-Trustees need to be aware of the "executor's year" within which trustees should endeavour to complete administration and distribution to beneficiaries.
-Beneficiaries may be entitled to "interest" on their entitlement if administration is not completed within twelve months of the Grant of Probate or Letters of Administration.
+Trustees need to be aware of the "Executor's year" within which trustees should endeavour to complete administration and distribution to beneficiaries.
+Beneficiaries may be entitled to receive "interest" on their entitlement if administration is not completed within twelve months of probate or grant of administration for no good reason.